My trip to Goa was an extremely elevating experience, with its versatile nature and wholesome and adventurous energy.

 The Basilica of Bom Jesus is a remarkable church displaying the grandeur of baroque architecture.
 I found its peaceful atmosphere and rustic pillars extremely charming.
 It is also home to the grave of St Francis Xavier and the various paintings depicting his life.
 The simplistic interiors of the church, with the exception of its jeweled altar, set it apart in its own unique character.

-Right opposite to the Basilica is the Archaeological Museum and Portrait Gallery.
+Right opposite the Basilica is the Archaeological Museum and Portrait Gallery.
 Located in the former Portuguese colonial capital of Old Goa, it holds many items spread out over eight galleries.
 They depict the history of Goa, including its Portuguese rule as well as its prehistoric and early days.

 A Wide Range of Cuisines